 Vehicle fuel economy labels

-Fuel economy labels tell buyers how much it costs to run a vehicle.
+Fuel economy labels allow buyers to compare the fuel economy of one vehicle against another.
 If you’re a registered motor vehicle trader, you are required to print labels to display on vehicles for sale and provide fuel economy information on websites offering vehicles for sale.

 What’s on the label

-- Star rating - up to 6 stars for the most efficient vehicle
+- Star rating - up to 6 stars for the most fuel efficient vehicles.
+The star rating will help you to compare one vehicle against another and to choose a vehicle that is more fuel efficient.

-- Running costs per year - based on stated average fuel price and driving 14,000 km.
-For diesel vehicles this cost also includes Road User Charges
+- Estimated running costs per year – this estimate is based on stated average fuel price and driving 14,000 km.
+For diesel vehicles this cost also includes Road User Charges.

-- Fuel economy in litres per 100 km - based on performance of a new model
+- Fuel economy in litres per 100 km – provided by the vehicle manufacturer who obtains the data from international rolling road cycle testing based on the performance of a new model.

 Which vehicles have labels